andres-erbsen/dename-writeup/dename.md

 suitable for universal adoption using simple and widely understood mechanisms.
-Many applications rely on some form of directory service for connecting human-meaningful user identifiers (names) with application data associated with that user.
+Many applications rely on some form of directory service for connecting human-meaningful user identifiers (names) with application data associated with the user.
 Given a set of servers such that at least one of them is secure, `dename` provides the following interface: anybody can register a name that has not been registered already and modify the profile that corresponds to any name they own, but a profile